lcawl/ml-cpp/advent_calendar.md

 results and the evolution of model parameters over time will convince you?

-Here's the results, with model bounds overlaid and anomalies represented by the same colours as they are in the single metric viewer in Kibana.
+Here are the results, with model bounds overlaid and anomalies represented by the same colours as they are in the single metric viewer in Kibana.
 As a reminder, here's the colour key.

 ![kibana_anomaly_colours](images/kibana_anomaly_colours.png "Kibana anomaly colour key.")

-Time (represented as seconds since epoch - Jan 1, 1970) is along the x-axis, while data count is along the y-axis.
+Time (represented as seconds since epoch (Jan 1, 1970)) is along the x-axis, while data count is along the y-axis.

 ![normal_results_with_model_bounds_and_anomalies](images/normal_results_with_model_bounds_and_anomalies.png "Results with model bounds and anomalies.")